kenmoini/gcp-image-bakery/README.md

 Red Hat's Cloud Access program provides certified Gold Images to use with a Bring-Your-Own-Subscription model in AWS and Azure but not GCP - for that you'll need to bring your own image.

-This repository uses GCP to create a RHEL Gold Image and deposits it into GCP - inception Gold Image baking.
+This repository uses GCP to create a VM, which creates a RHEL Base Image, which is used to create another VM, which is then configured to be the RHEL Gold Image, and deposits that VM as a Template into GCP for use with your own subscriptions via Red Hat Cloud Access - inception Gold Image baking!

 ## How It Works